 If you are visiting Korcula during the summer months and are planning on a bike ride, think carefully about what time you head out and what you take with you.
 Temperatures can exceed 30 degrees in July and August.
 Start your ride early in the morning or later in the afternoon.
 Make sure you take all the essential sun safety gear such as hats, sunglasses, suntan lotion and extra water.

 You can pick up a map from an agency or tourist office.
 The most popular and main cycling routes on Korcula are marked by coloured circles or dashes on the ground or with official brown signposts.
 For some rides, it may be more about following your senses in the right direction!

 Approx. Distance: 12km (return trip to/from the centre)

 See route on Google Map.

 This is one of the easiest and most direct cycling routes you can take.
 There is a cycle path along part of the main road between the suburb of Sveti Antun and Lumbarda.
-You can either take this road directly all the way there or can take a few detours around Donje Blato (head pass Sveti Antun Church) or Gornje Blato (head-up pass Konoba Maslina).
+You can either take this road directly all the way there or can take a few detours around Donje Blato (head past Sveti Antun Church) or Gornje Blato (head up past Konoba Maslina).
 If you take the detours you’ll pass through some scenic areas of farmlands, vineyards and olive groves.

 There are a couple of hills to contend with, even if you go the direct route along the main road.
 Make sure you take the “easy” way from Korcula Town behind the bus station and along Setaliste Tina Ujevica road.
 Don’t take the main road up the huge hill that passes the Tommy supermarket.